 We can look at the subject of identity and freedom from another angle as well.
 The sovereignty of God-his freedom to act according to his will-should be seen as a relational quality.
 Simple human experiences can illustrate this aspect of freedom.
-A space traveler stranded at 22,500 miles away in zero gravity is not free; he is paralyzed because he is unrelated to anything.
+A space traveler stranded at 22500 miles away in 0-G (where there is no gravity) is not free; he is paralyzed because he is unrelated to anything.
 On the other hand, we who are subject to gravity and friction are free to move because we are related to planet earth!

-Similarly, a soccer team is not free to shift the goal posts-there will be no meaningful game if such a freedom is exercised!
+The players of a game of soccer are not free to shift the goal posts-there will be no meaningful game if such a freedom is exercised!
 The rules of the game enable them to relate to each other and free them to play the game.
-Thus, if God is to be free, he has to be a relational being, and that is possible only in a trinitarian understanding of God.
-The Father is free to be Father, and the Son be the Son through the Holy Spirit, for where the Spirit of the Lord is, there is freedom (2 Cor.
-3:17).
-The Holy Spirit, who binds the Father and Son, also provides the space for each to be himself.12
+Thus, if God is to be free, He has to be a relational being, and that is possible only in a Trinitarian understanding of God.
+The Father is free to be Father, and the Son to the Son through the Holy Spirit, for where the Spirit of the Lord is, there is freedom (2 Cor.3:17).
+The Holy Spirit who binds the Father and Son also provides the space for each to be Himself12.

-The application to comparative religion of this one point is enormous.
-At one end of the spectrum of religions, pantheism and its modern-day New Age relatives insist that everything is divine and God is all.
-Thus, God is portrayed as extending himself in his creation, and he is of necessity bound to do so.
-This idea of God makes him a slave of his creation, and religions arising from this belief are, not surprisingly, fatalistic.
+- The application to comparative religion of this one point is enormous.
+At one end of the spectrum of religions, pantheism and its modern-day New Age relatives would insist that everything is divine and God is all.
+Thus, God is portrayed as extending Himself in his creation and He is of necessity bound to do so.
+This idea of God makes Him a slave of his creation and religions arising from this belief are, not surprisingly, fatalistic.
 In this worldview, creation has to lose its identity in the divine and has no freedom to exist as creature!
-The other alternative of a unipersonal god (as in Islam) could result in an equally fatalistic view of life where humans are no more than mere pawns in the hands of an arbitrary deity.

-Defining God as infinite once landed me in a peculiar problem.
-After one of my lectures, a Hindu colleague of mine from the Indian government asked an important mathematical question: "Infinity is not an actual number; it is larger than the largest actual number you can think of.
+The other alternative of a unipersonal god (as in Islam) could result in an equally fatalistic view of life where humans are no more than mere pawns in the hands of an arbitrary deity. - O Defining God as infinite once landed me in a peculiar problem!
+After one of my lectures, a Hindu colleague of mine from the Indian Government asked an important mathematical question: "Infinity is not an actual number; it is larger than the largest actual number you can think of.
 How can you talk about an actual God who is infinite at the same time?"
-The question may sound purely academic, but the way we approach it has immense applications for apologetics.
+The question may sound purely academic but the way we approach it has immense applications for apologetics.
 For the infinite to be an actual being, he has to be pulsating with life.
-One of the titles of God in the Bible is that he is the living God, the great I AM!
-From a trinitarian theological perspective, the Trinity-the eternal generation of the Son by the Father and the eternal procession of the Spirit from the Father and the Son-accounts for this dynamism.
-The simple word God does not quite carry the same actuality that the trinitarian relationship accounts for.
+One of the titles of God in the Bible is that he is the Living God, the great I AM!
+From a Trinitarian theological perspective, it is the eternal generation of the Son by the Father and the eternal procession of the Spirit from the Father and the Son that accounts for this dynamism.
+The simple word God does not quite carry the same actuality that this relationship accounts for 13.
+I am amused by the assumption of evolutionism in what is called the survival of the fittest.
+But how did the organism know that living was better than dying?
+How did it know that life was the original of which death was an aberration?
+The evolutionist has to borrow a frame of reference from the Christian theist to draw that conclusion!